thiago-negri/gql-prime/README.md

 - Secure properties read from JSON file
 - Secure properties are typesafe
 - External cache read and write (Redis)
+- Composite cache keys to use less storage
 - Allow expire of half-baked keys on cache -- TODO
 - In-memory cache with low TTL as a two-layer cache before hitting Redis -- TODO
 - Dependency injection (Awilix)